 Installation Process of Ground Anchors

-A grout, usual cement, is pumped into the space left between the tendon and the hole at predetermined grouting pressure.
+A grout, usually cement, is pumped into the space left between the tendon and the hole at predetermined grouting pressure.
 The pressures vary for the primary grouting and the secondary grouting.

 Usually, a sheath is provided around the tendon in the secondary grout area to protect it from corrosion.
 If a casing pipe is used in drilling the hole, it will be withdrawn during grouting.
 The grout is finally allowed to cure.